slowburn-dev/DataConfig/README.md

 };
 ```

-**DataConfig** can deserialize an instance from JSON with the code below:
+**DataConfig** can deserialize an instance from JSON with the snippet below:

 ```c++
 FString Str = TEXT(R"(